Six hard-working and committed transition year students from The Marist College In Athlone.

 Cian, the coordinator, ensures the team operates effectively and efficiently together, keeping to deadlines.
 Cian works with all team members to achieve the highest quality work.

-As with all F1 competitions, we are required to raise the money to take our car to the world finals at the US Gran Prix, in October.
+As with all F1 competitions, we were required to raise the money to take our car to the world finals at the US Gran Prix, in October.
+We did this with the help and support of our sponsors, friends, and families.

 This is a really exciting time in the life of the Marist College, Athlone.
 It is an occasion where our students have brought the Marist to the world stage.
 We in the Marist always encourage our students to achieve their potential and in this instance of our Formula One Team this has certainly been the case.
 The joy felt within the college at the success of the team is immeasurable.
 Their achievement has instilled a great belief in the full student cohort that anything is possible.